trovares/trovares_connector/_sources/index.rst

 Copy a portion of a graph based on node labels and/or relationship types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, only some of the node labels (vertex types) and some of the relationship types (edge types) are copied into Trovares xGT.
+In this example, only some of the node labels (vertex types) and some of the relationship types (edge types) are copied into Rocketgraph xGT.
 Using this idiom requires knowing some schema information about the graph data stored in Neo4j.

 .. code-block:: python

    import xgt
-   from trovares_connector import Neo4jConnector, Neo4jDriver
+   from xgt_connector import Neo4jConnector, Neo4jDriver

    xgt_server = xgt.Connection()
    neo4j_server = Neo4jDriver(auth=('neo4j', 'foo'))